jpw-erigo/CT_dotNET/README.md

 CTwriter notes:

-* Supports various data types: byte arrays, double, float, long, int, short, char.
+* Supports various data types: byte arrays, double, float, long, int, short, char and string.

-* Data can optionally be packed and/or ZIP'ed at the block level.
+* Data can optionally be CSV-packed and/or ZIP'ed at the block level.

 * Timestamps are automatically generated; they can either be in milliseconds or seconds format.